The Great Smoky Mountain’s Waterfall Hiking Guide for Families

 Visitor’s Center in Smoky Mountains National Park

 Before you do anything, first stop in at the visitor’s center.
 There are 4 visitors centers within the park including Sugarlands, Oconaluftee, Cades Cove and Clingman’s Dome.
 This is an ideal spot to grab trail maps, pamphlets for local attractions and souvenirs.
-Cell reception was spotty throughout our visit and unreliable so make sure to pick up maps of the area for specific trails and make plans ahead of time if traveling with multiple families/friends.
+Cell reception was spotty throughout our visit and unreliable so make sure to pick up maps of the area for specific trails and make plans ahead of time if traveling with multiple friends or families.

 Also take the time to speak with the rangers, who are a wealth of information, to help choose your hikes.
-Case in point- originally, we had planned to hike the Porter’s Creek Trail to see the wildflowers, but learned that part of the trail was closed due to flooding in late March during our spring break.
+Case in point- originally, we had planned to hike the Porter’s Creek Trail to see the wildflowers, but learned that part of the trail was closed due to flooding in late March during our Spring Break.
 The knowledgeable ranger helped direct us to the Spruce Flats Trail, which proved to be our children’s favorite hike of the entire trip.

 Be Prepared